Mirror TV

 Types of installations

-The most popular types of installations are mounting it on the wall, recessing it into the wall, and building it into a cabinet.
 The easiest installation is to have a frame made that is the width of the TV frame, which holds the mirror in place over the screen.
-The frame is attached to the TV with double
+For more information, please see our DIY Mirror TV Guide.

 • Build speaker cloth into the frame to allow the sound to escape.
 This allows you to use the built-in speakers without having to worry about cluttering up your room with speakers and cables.